sauln/CL_compass/README.md

 * if there are no yardsales close or all are old, try scraping new ones.

 ## Soft features
+* Skip a yardsale.
+Allow user to skip and go back to last sale.
 * Choose a type of resource, default to yardsales
-* Include other sites.
-Not just craigslist.
 * Access the title, description, and images of the post.
-* Indicate `freshness`,
-	(check when the most recent yard sale was posted)
-* Assume lots of users will use this at one time.
-	(caching information, concurrent connections, ...)
-* Assume low power devices.
-	(most processing on server)
-* Assume low storage devices.
-	(most storage on server, what is biggest impact data to be fast, ...)
-* Skip a yardsale.
-Allow user to skip to last sale and go back.
-* Open maps directions is essential.
+* Open directions to yardsale in default maps.
-  	(automatic input of directions in desired app)
 * Open craigslist post.
+* Indicate `freshness`
 * Show distance
-	(euclidean okay, how intense to replace with map's distance?)

 * Server should not need to remember the device for main feature (accessible
 * It might be fun to keep track of user stats so you can show things like num of yardsales visited, num skipped, not missed out on. and have a leader board for yardsalers
-* Server looks for yardsales periodically, caches results for all users
-* Need to periodically scrape more data, maybe go to page 2 of craigslist

 # Welcome devs